digitalrebar/doc/deployment/install/quick.rst

 -------------------

 1. AWS Path:
   #.
 Create AWS t2.medium (or larger) Ubuntu instance with your SSH key.
-CRITICAL: You need access to Port 22, 443 and 3000!  (while Centos 7 also works but we're keeping this install single O/S simple).
+CRITICAL: You need access to Port 22, 443 and 3000!
+(Centos 7 also works but we're keeping this install single O/S simple).
   #.
 Connect to the server: ``ssh ubuntu@[ip address]``

 2. Packet or B-Y-O-Server Path: